michael-spengler/fairness/README.md

 ## Peer To Peer On- / Off Ramp
 As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
 Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.

+## CULT Events
+Establish a platform where people can offer CULT events - e.g. dance events.
+Every CULT holder shall get free entrance or a CULT drink for free.

+## CULT Magazine
+Provide a magazine (online first) which also serves as a info material treasury.

 ## CULT Chat
 Establish a dedicated [decentralized Chat App](https://www.youtube.com/watch?v=J5x3OMXjgMc) - named **CULT Chat**.
 Assumption: There is no fully decentralized chat app ready to go imo yet.
 We saw how quickly e.g. discord, reddit got censored in the context of the wallstreetbets experience...